bezurn004/Obsi-Forge-Apedia/Oracles/Planets/OCL_Planet-Ocean.md

 | 31-60 | Diverse |
 | 61-90 | Bountiful |
 | 91-100 | Overrun |
-^table-ISSF-Core1-0-OclPlanetOceanLife
+^table-Life

-## Oracle: Sample Names
+## Oracle: Ocean Sample Names
+> [!mechanics]- | Roll > %%GetDice%% | Guidance
+> Sample names that are suited to this planet type.
+Feel free to mix and match or create your own. ^guidance-Names

 | 1d100 | Result |
 |:---:|:--- |
 | 1-5 | Aegir |